syncrosim/pysyncrosim/docs/pysyncrosim_v2_update.rst

-Updating your pysyncrosim scripts to pysyncrosim v 2.0
+Updating scripts to pysyncrosim v2
 ========================================================
 The introduction of `SyncroSim Studio`_ brought some structural changes and new functionalities, which get reflected in the ``pysyncrosim`` module.
-Use the guide below to update your ``pysyncrosim`` version 1 scripts to be compatible with ``pysyncrosim v2.0``.
+Use the guide below to update your ``pysyncrosim`` version 1 scripts to be compatible with ``pysyncrosim v2``.

         .. _SyncroSim Studio: https://syncrosim.com/studio/